martent/sitesearch/README.md

 $ vagrant up
 ```

-Check the generated `install_info.txt` file in the project root when the provisioning has finished for database details.
+Check the generated `install_info.txt` file in the project root for database details when the provisioning has finished.

 Log in to the Vagrant box as the `vagrant` user and start the application in the Vagrant box: